-The following is a very brief description of the primary plasmapause location files, the "ppa" files.
+The following is a very brief description of the individual plasmapause L,phi data points.

 They contain multiple points that represent the plasmapause as manually extracted from global snapshots of the plasmasphere obtained by IMAGE EUV.

 Not Always Just "Plasmapause" Data.